 The American Sociological Association recently published a report on careers in sociology (PDF).

-Students who want to work for the county or state government must apply through the PA Civil Service page.
+Students who wish to work for Pennsylvania state government must apply through the Pennsylvania Employment page.

 Digital Marketing Career Path

 Kevin Koehn is a Paid Search Specialist with the Web Talent Marketing Team

 Some of the Employers That Have Hired Our Graduates

 - Boys and Girls Club of Lancaster County

 - Lancaster County District Attorney's Office/Victim Witness Unit

 - Lancaster County Probation and Parole Office

 - Federal Bureau of Investigation